quadshot/opentickets-community/README.md

     1. Venue - the "Venue" in which the showing is taking place.
     1. Area / Price - the "Event Area" and accompanying ticket price for the event
 1. Click the blue 'Publish' button in the upper right metabox

-# Concepts #

-The software has three key concepts that must be defined before you can create an event.
-These concepts provide the context for your 'Event', as well as the ticketing product that you will sell for your event.

-First you need a 'Venue', which in general terms, is just a location that has areas which can be used to host events.
-A good example of a Venue would be a Hotel.
-Hotels, generally speaking, have multiple conference rooms available for rental.
-Ergo, on any given day, during any given time, any number of these several conference rooms could be occupied with a different event.

-Then you need an 'Event Area'.
-In general, an event area is meant to represent a sub-location of the Venue; for instance, a conference room inside the aforementioned Hotel.
-Each room may have it's own configurations of seats, it's own stage position, it's own entrances and exits, and it's own pricing.
-There are scenarios in which this does not entirely hold up as an example, but in general, try to think of it this way.

-With this information, we can now piece together an event.
-An event is hosted by a 'Venue' and has pricing and a layout designated in the 'Event Area'.